corydonbaylor/quickstart-drafts/Louvain Community Detection.md

 2. Neo4j Graph Analytics application installed from the Snowflake marketplace.
    ![alt text](image-3.png)

-## **Step 1 :Create a new worksheet and select database
+## Step 1 :Create a new worksheet and select database
+First, we need to select a worksheet and a database to work with.

 ![alt text](image-1.png)
 ![alt text](image-2.png)

 ## **Step 2: Prepare Data**
-In this step, we create and aggregate the transaction data necessary for subsequent graph analytics.
+Now that we have our worksheet and have selected our database, we need to create and aggregate the transaction data necessary for subsequent graph analytics.
 ```
 CREATE OR REPLACE TABLE p2p_demo.public.P2P_AGG_TRANSACTIONS (
 	SOURCENODEID NUMBER(38,0),